New GCSE Grading

 In Key Stage 3 students are assessed during lesson times, which may include more formal assessments/testing.
 GCSE and A level Students will have scheduled Pre Public Exam (PPE) weeks in addition to classroom-based assessments.
 This is to support the development of exam skills and to help prepare students for their actual exams.
 A small number of subjects at Key Stage 4 will continue to use Controlled Assessments as a method of assessment; however, these forms of assessment are being phased out.

 Academic Reports are completed termly and are emailed home to parents/carers.
 Students are currently provided with a paper student version of the report for their reference.
-From 2017 we will be uploading the reports to Frog (our Virtual Learning Environment - VLE).
 The report gives you an overview of your child’s progress in each subject area as well as pastoral summary.
 As we continue to encourage our students to take more ownership for their own learning and progress we would ask that you raise any initial concerns with your son/daughter.
 As a result of the improved feedback they are receiving in class they should be able to identify areas where they are achieving well, as well as areas for further improvement.
 If however you have any further concerns or queries about the report or your child’s progress, please contact your son/daughter’s tutor in the first instance.

 Student Progress Grades & Minimum Expected Grades